mikayahlevi/mru-lm/README.md

 ### Moving Forward

 I have limited compute and experience with datascience, so I haven't been able to test the LM on much other than the toy dataset.
 Firstly, I would like to test this on larger and more informative datasets.
 If anyone wants to help me with this, reach out to me at <mikayahlevi@gmail.com> or any other means.

-Secondly, the MRU is still relatively slow compared to the theoretical amount of operations it should take, so I would like to investigate writing a CUDA kernel or just trying to optimize the PyTorch code.
+I've also begun writing [a CUDA PyTorch extension](https://github.com/mikayahlevi/cuda_mru) which can significantly speed up the operation.

 ### Explanation